kamranayub/cypress-browser-permissions/README.md

 ![Example of enabling permissions](https://user-images.githubusercontent.com/563819/87628826-63b13100-c6f7-11ea-956a-ca84a137d464.png)

-These APIs can be controlled using profile preferences which this plugin will generate and pass for you, as well as resetting them for each test run (otherwise they will be persisted).
+These APIs can be controlled using browser profile preferences which this plugin will generate and pass for you, as well as resetting them for each test run (otherwise they will be persisted).

 ## Usage